research555/linkedin-fetcher/README.md

 # Template API

-This project serves as a template for building APIs using a structured and organized approach.
+This is a heavily stripped down version of the API I developed to help me gather Linkedin profiles, companies, job profiles and more.
+It uses the service proxycurl at its backbone.
+Its not meant to be used in any meaningful way, but rather serves as a project to showcase my coding style and how I structure my projects for future employers.

 Below is a quick guide on the project structure and how to use it.

 ```plaintext